 Characteristics of Trumpet Vines:

-Trumpet vine plants commonly bear clusters of orange, reddish-orange or salmon flowers throughout much of the summer.
+These striking but problematic plants (see below) commonly bear clusters of orange, reddish-orange or salmon flowers throughout much of the summer.
 You can also buy cultivars with yellow flowers.
 Flowers are succeeded by 6-inch pods.
 Campsis radicans may climb a tree if given the opportunity and can reach a length of up to 40 feet.
 The foliage is pinnately compound (i.e., leaves are divided into multiple leaflets, and the overall appearance is feather-like).

 While there's nothing bashful about the vegetative growth of this plant, blooming is another matter, as Campsis radicans may require a several-years-long establishment period before it flowers.